rahuldave/dst4l3/README.md

 	!pip install requests

+Then hit Shift-Enter.
+This is how you make any input in the ipython notebook.

+Do the same for these two....

 	!pip install pyquery

 	!pip install twitter

-Then hit Shift-Enter.
-This is how you make any input in the ipython notebook.

 Also install pandoc: http://johnmacfarlane.net/pandoc/